emagiz/emdocs/referenceguide/sonic-caching-connection-factory.md

+---
+id: sonic-caching-connection-factory
+title: Sonic caching connection factory
-# Sonic caching connection factory
+sidebar_label: Sonic caching connection factory
+---
 #### A JMS ConnectionFactory used to create cached (non-XA) connections with SonicMQ.
 To use this connection factory, copy the following Java libraries from your <i>Sonic MQ</i> installation location to the <code>extensions</code> directory of the eMagiz runtime: